zth2/Lab1-Counter/Lab_1.md

 ## What is a Verilator testbench?
 ---
 One disadvantage of translating a Verilog design into C++ executable is that you normally cannot interact with your simulator.
-Say, the executable program produced by Verilator is called “Vcounter”, then simulation is done running Vcounter itself.
-To know if the DUT is working, you have written a “wrapper” program that instantiate the DUT, provide input signals at the correct time, and display or compare the output signals.
+Say, the executable program produced by Verilator is called “Vcounter”, then simulation is done running by running Vcounter itself.
+To know if Vcounter (the Device Under Test or DUT) is working, you have to write a “wrapper” program that instantiate the DUT, provide input signals at the correct time, and display or compare the output signals.
 The wrapper program is known as a testbench for the DUT.
 When producing the executable model of the counter, it must include the DUT as well as the testbench code.

 ## What is Vbuddy?
 Normally using Verilator to simulate a digital circuit makes the entire process rather like software development – you compile a program, then run it!
 There is no easy way of interacting with the model of the DUT.
 For example, when simulating a counter, you cannot use the simulation model to drive a physical 7-segment display.
-The lack of connection between software simulation and physical hardware makes the entire process of learning digital design “artificial”.
-For this reason, Vbuddy was created to provide a bridge between the Verilator simulator and actual physical electronics such as microphone signal and 7-segment displays.
+The lack of connection between software simulation and physical hardware makes the entire process of learning digital design artificial.
+For this reason, *Vbuddy* was created to provide a bridge between the Verilator simulator and actual physical electronics such as microphone signal and 7-segment displays.

 ![Vbuddy](images/vbuddy.jpg)